 Transfers will incur a $10 administration fee.
 The transfer fee must be paid by the person giving up the registration.
 The new rider must confirm the transfer is complete via the transfer confirmation email received after the administration fee has been paid.

-Except as otherwise stated in these Entry Terms, the BRC/Cycling NSW is under no obligation to refund monies or entry fees.
+Except as otherwise stated in these Entry Terms, BRC/Cycling NSW is under no obligation to refund monies or entry fees.

 The Rider receives personal accident and public liability insurance as part of their ride entry for the day of the ride only.